Rahul-Sharma-Github/Rahul-Sharma-Github/README.md

 ## Hi there 👋
 ### [  **Looking for Flutter Development Intership/Job**  ]
 #
-- ⚡ Currently working on some Flutter Mobile App projects with GetX State Management Microframework and Firebase Backend Integration with Authentication.
+- ⚡ Currently working on some Flutter Mobile App projects based on Clean Architecture with GetX State Management Microframework and Firebase Backend Integration with Authentication & Database.
 #
 #
 ### Ongoing Flutter App Project =>